spack/spack/lib/spack/docs/basic_usage.rst

 python interpreter, it looks like ``numpy`` is installed in the ``site-packages`` directory.

-The only limitation of activation is that you can only have a *single* version of an extension activated at a time.
+The only limitation of global activation is that you can only have a *single* version of an extension activated at a time.
 This is because multiple versions of the same extension would conflict if symbolically linked into the same prefix.
-Users who want a different version of a package can still get it by using environment modules, but they will have to explicitly load their preferred version.
+Users who want a different version of a package can still get it by using environment modules or views, but they will have to explicitly load their preferred version.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^